ampl/mp/doc/source/features-guide.rst

 * Option :ref:`mip:return_gap <returnMIPgap>` requests reporting of the final MIP gap

-* Options :ref:`alg:method/alg:nodemethod <ampl-solver-options>` -
+* Options :ref:`alg:method/mip:nodemethod <ampl-solver-options>` -
-  control the method chosen to solve the continuous relaxation in MIP nodes, which can have strong impact on solving time.
+  control the method chosen to solve continuous problems (LP/QP), or continuous relaxations of MIP nodes, which can have strong impact on solving time.

 * Option :ref:`crossover/bar:basis <ampl-solver-options>` -